 In order to prepare for your arrival at UIS, we would like you to view the following documents and bring them with you to Check-In.
 Please bring copies of your I-20, passport, visa, and I-94.

-- After creating your Net-ID and Password, update your current mailing address in Student accounts:
+- After creating your Net-ID and Password, update your current mailing address in Enterprise.

-(Computer Science Students should first send an email to: email@example.com for WPI-Request–With Permit of Instructor.
+- For Computer Science Students, all 400 level classes and online classes, and prerequisite classes require departmental approval.
+Computer Science Students needing to apply for 400 level classes should first send an email to: firstname.lastname@example.org for departmental approval.
 The email must contain your UIN number, Course number and Section number.
-For Example: CSC 470A).
+For Example: CSC 470A.

-- After getting the WPI-Approval (for CSC only), students can register online for the classes:
+- After getting the departmental approval (for CSC only), students can register online for the classes:

 Connect to: www.uis.edu/registration and select appropriate semester, select “Student and Faculty Self-Service”, select “University of Illinois at Springfield (UIS)”, enter your Net-Id & Password, select “Registration & Records”, select “Registration”, select “Look-up or Select Classes”, select “I Agree”, select Term, click Submit, select Subject, click Class Search, mark the Check-boxes for the Courses you want to register for that particular term, Click Register, enter CRN Number in the rectangle-boxes provided, click